 A network of ‘Q Connectors’ – for members who love connecting people and ideas across boundaries

-Q will offer ‘Connectors’ various forms of training and support – initially a ‘Network Leadership’ masterclass (and webinars) with Prof Becky Malby and others.
+Q offers ‘Connectors’ various forms of training and support.
+The first was a ‘Network Leadership’ masterclass (and webinars) with Prof Becky Malby and others.

 This emerging network – and the characteristics of Connectors themselves – is something that will be worked out with the Connectors.